 Detailed practices for conducting meetings, submitting specification changes or other documents, and conducting other business shall be defined separately from this Policies and Procedures document.

+FINANCIAL PRACTICES

+Disbursement of Committee funds may be ordered by the Chair or the Treasurer.
+All Board officers shall be notified of all disbursement orders contemporaneously.
+Disbursements exceeding $500 shall require approval by a vote of the members as defined in section “VOTING”.

 MISCELLANEOUS

-For any areas not addressed by this document, the Parent Organization rules shall apply, as specified in Organization and Operating Procedures of the Aerospace Council of the SAE Technical Standards Board or such rules as the Parent Organization may adopt.
+For any areas not addressed by this document, the Parent Organization rules shall apply, as specified in Organization and Operating Procedures of the Aerospace Council of the SAE Industry Technologies Consortia (SAE ITC) or such rules as the Parent Organization may adopt.

-The rules in this document supersede all those defined in the 1995 IBIS EIA Charter, and its 1999 amendments.
+The rules in this document supersede all those defined in the 1995 IBIS EIA Charter, its 1999 amendments, and the May 1, 2015 Policies and Procedures document.